chrispaynter/architecture/Event Storming.md

 - For the future stormings, where you may focus on specific subdomains and discover particular problems
   - 2-3 hours-long sessions with a short break in the middle could be optimal.

+## Getting Started

+The scenario of the technique is to assess the current state of business first, and then to discover the most effective areas for improvements.
+So keep focus on the current state of the business domain.

 ### Phase: Chaotic Exploration